shahzeb-227-khan/Opencv-Basics/README.md

 │
-├── Reading_photo.py       # Read and display a static image with rescaling ├── Reading_video.py       # Capture and display live webcam video with rescaling │
+├── Reading_photo.py       # Read and display a static image with rescaling ├── Reading_video.py       # Capture and display live webcam video with rescaling ├── draw.py                # Draw shapes on a blank canvas using NumPy and OpenCV │
 ├── Photos/                # Folder containing image assets │   └── pc desk.jpg